-Hillary Clinton's Reaction To Lizzo's Presidential "Truth Hurts" Video Is So Hilarious
+Hillary Clinton Had The Funniest Response To Lizzo's Presidential "Truth Hurts" Video

 Should Lizzo's "Truth Hurts" be our country's new national anthem?
 Looks like Hillary Clinton thinks so.
 See, on Aug.
 20, the flute-playing rapper/singer tweeted out a clip from a 2016 Democratic Presidential Debate featuring the then-candidates — including HRC — putting their hands over their hearts in anticipation of the "Star-Spangled Banner."
 Only instead of the national anthem, Lizzo's 2017 anthem about embracing female empowerment started playing.
 You guys have to see Hillary Clinton's reaction to Lizzo's presidential "Truth Hurts" video, because it's all kinds of amazing.